GluuFederation/docs-gg-prod/docs/source/admin-gui.md

 ### Details

-Click on `Details` option in snapshot list view to see details of snapshot.
+Click on the `Details` option in snapshot list view to see more information about the snapshot.

 ![9_snapshot_details](img/9_snapshot_details.png)

-You can restore objects by clicking on `RESTORE` button.
+You can restore objects by clicking on the `RESTORE` button.

 ![9_snapshot_restore](img/9_snapshot_restore.png)

-You can export data by clicking on `EXPORT` button.
+You can export data by clicking on the `EXPORT` button.

 ### Scheduled tasks

-This is used to schedule task which periodically take snapshot.
+This is used to schedule a task to periodically take snapshots.

 ![9_snapshot_scheduled_list](img/9_snapshot_scheduled_list.png)

-Create schedule task using `ADD SCHEDULE` button.
+Create a scheduled task using the `ADD SCHEDULE` button.

 ![9_snapshot_scheduled_add](img/9_snapshot_scheduled_add.png)

-## SETTINGS
+## Settings

-You can set dashboard refresh interval, logout session timeout and login restriction in settings section.
+You can set the dashboard refresh interval, logout session timeout and login restrictions in the settings section.

 ![settings](img/10_settings.png)